oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ![Checking DBTIMEZONE on target](./images/precheck-task3a-trg.png " ")

-In this lab there are no tables with "__TimeStamp with Local Time Zone__ (TSLTZ)" columns.
-No further action needed.
+In this lab, there are no tables with "__TimeStamp with Local Time Zone__ (TSLTZ)" columns.
+No further action is needed.
 Had there been such columns, you must change one of the databases or move the offending tables using a regular Data Pump export/import.

 ### CHECK for TimeStamp with Local Time Zone (TSLTZ) Data Type (SOURCE)
-As both time zones differ check now if your source database has tables having columns with "__TimeStamp with Local Time Zone__ (TSLTZ)":
+As both time zones differ, check now if your source database has tables having columns with "__TimeStamp with Local Time Zone__ (TSLTZ)":

   ```
     <copy>